Carlos Arthur Sevilla: Priesthood

-On June 3, 1966, Sevilla was ordained to the priesthood for the Society of Jesus in Rome by Archbishop John Quinn.
+On June 3, 1966, Sevilla was ordained to the priesthood for the Society of Jesus in San Francisco by Archbishop John Quinn.
 Sevilla made his solemn profession to the Society of Jesus on April 22, 1974.
 Sevilla earned his Master of Theology degree from Santa Clara University in Santa Clara, California, and attended the Jesuit College Innsbruck in Innsbruck, Austria, and the Catholic Institute of Paris.

 Auxiliary Bishop of San Francisco

-On December 6, 1988, Pope John Paul II appointed Sevilla as an auxiliary bishop of the Archdiocese of San Francisco and titular bishop of Mina.
-Sevilla received his episcopal consecration on January 25, 1989, from Archbishop John Quinn, with Bishops Mark Hurley and Michael Kaniecki serving as co-consecrators.
+On December 6, 1988, Pope John Paul II appointed Sevilla as an auxiliary bishop of San Francisco and titular bishop of Mina.
+Sevilla received his episcopal consecration at the Cathedral of Saint Mary of the Assumption in San Francisco on January 25, 1989, from Quinn, with Bishops Mark Hurley and Michael Kaniecki serving as co-consecrators.

 Bishop of Yakima

-On December 31, 1996, John Paul II named Sevilla as the sixth bishop of the Diocese of Yakima.
-Sevilla is the second member of a religious order and the first Jesuit to hold that office.
+On December 31, 1996, John Paul II named Sevilla as the sixth bishop of Yakima.
+Sevilla was the second member of a religious order and the first Jesuit to hold that office.

 Within the United States Conference of Catholic Bishops (USCCB) Sevilla sat on the Committee for Ecumenical and Interreligious Affairs and the Sub-Committee for Translation of Liturgical Texts into Spanish.
 He also co-chaired the West Coast Dialogue of Catholics and Muslims.
 Sevilla is the former chair of the Committee on Religious Life and Ministry and the Sub-Committee for Translation of Liturgical Texts Into Spanish.